Similar to any 401(k)-retirement savings plan, the matching contributions in a safe harbor plan are tax-deductible for the employers.

 What is a Safe Harbor 401(k) Match?

 Employers sponsor 401(k) retirement savings plan to attract and retain employees.
-The main aspect of these plans is that they allow employees to contribute to their own retirement savings account but at the same time, the employers are required to match a certain percentage or dollar-for-dollar amount as bonus.
-Employers can decide to contribute to the safe harbor plan by choosing either basic matching or enhanced matching or selecting non-elective contributions.
+The main aspect of these plans is that they allow employees to contribute to their own retirement savings account, but at the same time, the employers are required to match a certain percentage or dollar-for-dollar amount as a bonus.
+Employers can contribute to the safe harbor plan by choosing either basic matching or enhanced matching or selecting non-elective contributions.
 You can find additional information on how which matching works best from providers such as Ubiquity.

 Benefits of having a Safe Harbor 401(k) Match